ZeroMaxinumXZ/algernon/README.md

 # Installation:
 ```
-#cd into the directory requirements.txt...
+#cd into the directory that requirements.txt is in...
+pip3 install -r requirements.txt
 ```

+# Warnings
+GPU needed!
+Set screen resolution to 1080p.